center-for-threat-informed-defense/attack-workbench-collection-manager/README.md

-# ATT&CK Workbench Collection Manager
+# ATT&CK® Workbench Collection Manager

 The ATT&CK Workbench is an application allowing users to **explore**, **create**, **annotate**, and **share** extensions of the ATT&CK knowledge base.